 R. Bryan Miller Symposium

 Save the Date!
-March 5 and 6, 2020: The Miller Symposium celebrates the contributions of Professor R. Bryan Miller in Organic Chemistry that laid the foundation for our thriving programs in Pharmaceutical Chemistry and Chemical Biology at UC Davis.
+February 3-4, 2022: The Miller Symposium celebrates the contributions of Professor R. Bryan Miller in Organic Chemistry that laid the foundation for our thriving programs in Pharmaceutical Chemistry at UC Davis.
 The Symposium features top speakers from industry and academia that will share cutting-edge research at the interface between Chemistry, Biology and Medicine.